 When suitable: Collaborative products: documents, repositories, workspaces, complex shared graphs.

-Where does it start to hurt: Small systems where the relationship graph does not justify the infrastructural complexity.
+Where it hurts: Small systems where the relationship graph does not justify the infrastructural complexity.

-Border: Justified when there are a large number of relationship checks and the need for a consistent global AuthZ service.
+Boundary: Justified when there are many relationship checks and a need for a consistent global authorization service.

-In 2026, a typical production approach: RBAC as a framework, ABAC as context conditions, ReBAC for shared objects, ACL as local override on a resource.
+In 2026, a typical production approach is RBAC as the frame, ABAC for contextual conditions, ReBAC for shared objects, and ACL as a local resource override.

 Access policy lifecycle controls